Skip to content

 Trading Algorithms, Client Portfolios, KYC Data & Financial Logs

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates the incident is a ransomware attack in which lapsus$ claims to have stolen sensitive business records from Axcera Trading.
 The exact number of individuals affected remains unknown.
 Available reporting describes the exposed material as internal documents rather than a simple database dump.
-No evidence has surfaced that customer login credentials were taken, but the presence of KYC records means names, addresses, identification documents, and financial details for clients are now in the hands of the threat actors.
+No evidence has surfaced that customer login credentials were taken, but the presence of KYC records means names, addresses, identification documents, and financial details for clients may now be in the hands of the threat actors.

 The data appeared on the lapsus$ leak site hosted via ransomware.live.
 As of the listing date, the group had not published samples beyond an initial proof package.